Royal Horse Guards: Waterloo

 Robert Hill was appointed to command The Blues in his brother's stead.
-The eldest was ennobled, and the youngest was ADC; but in fact Hill commanded a brigade of artillery on the extreme right of the line near Hougemont.
+The eldest was ennobled, and the youngest was ADC; but in fact Hill commanded a brigade of artillery on the extreme right of the line near Hougoumont.
 They were in Lord Uxbridge's Cavalry corps of 14,550 troops.
 Not Wellington's first choice, Uxbridge was richly attired, powerful, with influential friends, and a showman to boot.
 The Oxford Blues were in the mid-column of Sir John Eiley's Household Brigade, when they marched in the early hours of 16 June 1815 towards Quatre Bras via Enghien down narrow Belgian lanes.
-They spent an uncomfortable night; the weather was hot and humid.
-It rained all night.
+They spent an uncomfortable night; the weather was hot and humid and it rained all night.
 As dawn broke, heavy rain made the ground a quagmire.
 On the day of battle, The Blues drew up in the second line behind the Life Guards.
 They should have held the formation, when Uxbridge gave the order to charge.
 Robert Hill was wounded in the clash with the 4th Cuirassiers, shot by a chasseur.
 Major Packe was run through and fell dead off his horse; indeed all the commanding officers in the brigade were slain in their ferocious attack on the Curassiers.
-Many hundreds of Frenchmen were killed, and 1200 taken prisoner.
-Charging through the regiment was in danger of going too far from La-Haie-Sainte, they were rescued by General Somerset.
-They fought Ney's cavalry to a standstill, until Blucher's Prussians appeared to the left, and recovered the hilltop commanded by La Haye.
+Many hundreds of Frenchmen were killed, and 1,200 taken prisoner.
+Charging through the regiment was in danger of going too far from La Haye Sainte, they were rescued by General Somerset.
+They fought Michel Ney's cavalry to a standstill, until Gebhard Leberecht von Blücher's Prussians appeared to the left, and recovered the hilltop commanded by La Haye.